 A fair campsite with a tarn lies to the N of Waingawa’s summit basin, and another one perhaps 5 minutes towards Cattle Ridge.

-Less than 15 minutes down from Waingawa the ridge starts to broaden, and before the next slight crest, 1360, is the turn-off to Cow Saddle.
-This is marked by a small cairn and a slotted standard.
+Less than 15 minutes down from Waingawa the ridge starts to broaden, and before the next slight crest, .1360, is the turn-off to Cow Saddle, marked by 2 large cairns.

 The spur to Cow Saddle is well defined at first and passes through a scrub saddle and over a flattish knob.
-Not far down from this knob, this route leaves sharply to the L down an indistinct spur, several minutes above bushline, see 5.9.
-The direct route to Cow Creek Hut follows the primary spur to bush-edge but is not easy to follow down.
+Not far down from this knob, the route drops to the L down an indistinct spur, several minutes above the bushline (see 5.9).

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.